Moshe Teitelbaum (Satmar)

-Moshe (Moses) Teitelbaum (משה טײטלבױם; November 17, 1914 - April 24, 2006) was a Hasidic rebbe and the world leader of the Satmar Hasidim.
+Moshe Teitelbaum (משה טײטלבױם; 17 November 1914 – 24 April 2006) was a Hungarian-American and Hasidic rebbe and the world leader of the Satmar court of Hasidic Judaism.

 Early life

 Moshe Teitelbaum was born on November 17, 1914, in Újfehértó, Hungary.
-He was the second son of Rabbi Chaim Tzvi Teitelbaum, author of Atzei Chaim, the previous Sigheter Rebbe.
+He was the second son of Chaim Tzvi Teitelbaum, author of the Atzei Chaim, the previous Sigeter Rebbe.
 His mother, Bracha Sima, hailed from the prominent Halbershtam family.
 Moshe and his older brother, Yekusiel Yehuda Teitelbaum, were orphaned in 1926, when they were eleven and fourteen, respectively.
-Moshe was raised by family friends and relatives, including his uncle, Joel Teitelbaum, and his grandfather, Rabbi Shulem Eliezer Halberstam of Ratzfert.
+Moshe was raised by family friends and relatives, including his uncle, Joel Teitelbaum, and his grandfather, Shulem Eliezer Halberstam of Ratzfert (now Újfehértó).

-Teitelbaum received rabbinical ordination, and was appointed dean of the Karacscka yeshiva.
-In 1936, Teitelbaum married Leah Meir, daughter of Rabbi Hanoch Heinoch Meir of Karecska.
+Teitelbaum received semiha (rabbinical authorisation) and was appointed dean of the Karacscka yeshiva.
+In 1936, Teitelbaum married Leah Meir, daughter of Hanoch Heinoch Meir of Karecska.
 In 1939, he became the rabbi of Senta, Yugoslavia (now Serbia).

-In late spring 1944, the Hungarian government, assisted by Nazi forces led by Adolf Eichmann, began deporting Jews en-masse.
+In late spring 1944, the Hungarian government, assisted by Nazi forces led by Adolf Eichmann, began deporting Jews en masse during the Holocaust in Hungary.
 Teitelbaum and his wife Leah were sent to the Auschwitz concentration camp, where his wife and three children were murdered, and he nearly died.
-Teitelbaum was then transferred to the Brabag plant in Tröglitz, and afterwards to Theresienstadt, where he was liberated in 1945.
+Teitelbaum was then transferred to the Brabag plant in Tröglitz (now Elsteraue), and afterwards to Theresienstadt Ghetto in the Nazi puppet state of the Protectorate of Bohemia and Moravia, where he was liberated in 1945.

 Post-war

-In 1946, Teitelbaum married Pessel Leah, the daughter of Rabbi Aaron Teitelbaum of Volovo.
-Pessel Leah's entire family was killed in the Auschwitz concentration camp.
+In 1946, Teitelbaum married Pessel Leah, the daughter of Aaron Teitelbaum of Velave in the newly-established Second Hungarian Republic.
+Pessel Leah's entire family had been killed in the Auschwitz concentration camps.

-The couple initially moved back to Senta, where Teitelbaum led a congregation before the war.
+The couple initially moved back to Senta in the Socialist Republic of Romania, which had the largest population of Jews in Europe after WWII and where Teitelbaum had led a congregation before the war.
 When he found out that his brother Yekusiel Yehuda Teitelbaum had been murdered in the Holocaust, he decided to fill his brother's position as rabbi of Sighet.
 Soon thereafter, they were forced to flee Communist persecution, leaving for Prague and then setting sail for New York City, where they arrived in fall 1947.
-There, Teitelbaum became known as the Sigheter Rebbe, leading Sighet Chassidus, previously led by his ancestors.
-He initially established a beth midrash, Atzei Chaim Siget, in Williamsburg, Brooklyn, and later moved to Borough Park, Brooklyn, in 1966.
+There, Teitelbaum became known as the Sigeter Rebbe, leading the Siget Court previously led by his ancestors.
+He initially established a beth midrash called Atzei Chaim Siget in Williamsburg, Brooklyn.
+He moved to Borough Park, Brooklyn in 1966.